ytoren/sql-code/user_sessions.md

 - User 2 added one product B to the cart and after forgetting about it for a few days tried again (the tab remained opened but the cart expired).
 The tracking cookie expired in between the events
 - Our backend event that track approval of a checkout do not have the token, only the user ID.

-We generate some data to reflect these behaviours:
+We generate the data trail to reflect these behaviours:

 ```sql
 SELECT *